doit-mattporter/aws_cli_vs_s5cmd/README.md

 5. Run `terraform apply`
 6. Wait about 5 weeks.
 You will eventually see `benchmarks_default_aws_config.txt` and `benchmarks_optimized_aws_config.txt` uploaded to an S3 bucket named `benchmark-same-region-bucket-<RANDOM_STRING>`.
 These files will contain the benchmarking results for all scenarios covered in the blog.
     * Should you want to observe benchmarking progress live, SSH into the EC2 instance spun up by your Terraform apply command and run `clear && cat /mnt/raid/benchmarks*.txt`
-    * Should you want to speed up the benchmarking process, prior to running `terraform apply`, update the bootstrapping script for all instances where `run_tests` is invoked such that fewer than 4 TBs of files are created for benchmarking.
+    * Should you want to speed up the benchmarking process, prior to running `terraform apply`, update `startup_benchmarking_script.sh` for all instances where `run_tests` is invoked such that fewer than 4 TBs of files are created for benchmarking.
 For example, you could reduce the amount of data that has to be uploaded/downloaded/copied during benchmarking by 4X by changing `run_tests "large_files" 4096 "1G"` to `run_tests "large_files" 1024 "1G"`, as this reduces the quantity of 1 GB files created by 4X.
-AWS CLI commands are a huge bottleneck, so decreasing the total quantity of data that `aws s3 cp` commands have to run is the primary way to reduce overall benchmarking runtime.
+AWS CLI commands are a huge bottleneck; decreasing the total quantity of data that `aws s3 cp` commands have to run is the primary way to reduce overall benchmarking runtime.